-The antibacterial activity of the chemicals was detected by the disc diffusion method.37 The paper disc of 4 mm in diameter and petri plates of 100 mm in diameter were used throughout the experiment while the culture plates were made with sterilized methods NA ($45^{\circ}C$) and after solidification of agar medium 38 39.
+The antibacterial activity of the chemicals was detected by the disc diffusion method.
+The paper disc of 4 mm in diameter and petri plates of 100 mm in diameter were used throughout the experiment while the culture plates were made with sterilized methods NA (45°C) and after solidification of agar medium .
 The test organisms (suspensions) were pressed uniformly over the plate with the sterilized glass rod separately.
 The paper discs after soaking with test chemicals at the rate of 20 μg/disc were pleased at the center of the inoculated pour plate.
 A control plate was also maintained in each case with distilled water.
-The test was kept for 4 hours at a low temperature ($4^{\circ}C$) and test chemicals diffused from disc to the surrounding medium by this time.
-The plates were then incubated at $(37\pm2)^{\circ}C$ for the growth of test organisms, and they were observed at 24-hour intervals for three days.
-The activity is expressed in the terms of diameters of 24 hours intervals for three days.
-The activity is expressed in the terms of diameters of 24 hours intervals for three days.
-The activity is expressed in the terms of diameters of 24 hours intervals for three days.
+The test was kept for 4 hours at a low temperature (4°C) and test chemicals diffused from disc to the surrounding medium by this time.
+The plates were then incubated at (37±2)°C for the growth of test organisms, and they were observed at 24-hour intervals for three days.
+The activity is expressed in terms of diameters of 24 hours intervals for three days.
 The activity is expressed in the terms of diameter of the zone of inhibition in mm.
 Each experiment was reported thrice.